Skip to content ↓

 British Values at Riverside Primary School & Nursery

-The Department for Education have reinforced the need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs."
+The Department for Education has reinforced the need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs."

 We are committed to embracing the diversity within our local and wider community, whilst recognising the role we play in keeping children safe from radicalisation.
-We actively challenge any agency, individual or group, who may pose a risk to children's safety or who wish to intimidate or unduly or illegally influence them.
+We actively challenge any agency, individual or group who may pose a risk to children's safety or who wish to intimidate or unduly or illegally influence them.

 The five key British Values are: